-The Board of Supervisors allocates funds each year from the County’s Advertising Program to the Landmarks Commission.
+The Board of Supervisors allocates funds each year from the County’s Community Investment Program to the Landmarks Commission.
 The amount for the 2016-2017 fiscal year was $50,000.
 Notices are mailed to owners of the approximately 425 sites in the unincorporated area that have County Landmarks or have Historic District Zoning in the fall.
 In addition, organizations related to historic preservation are notified by email of grant availability.

 Eligible projects include the following: